AtifurRehman/purecast/README.md

 # Quick Example: Using PureCast

 This guide focuses on a basic usage of key classes from the PureCast package in Dart for Chromecast device integration.
+This library is still a work in progress.
+The API is **not stable**, the quality is low and there are a lot of bugs.
-Please see the example app for a more complete CLI example.
+Please see the example app for a complete CLI example.

 ## Step 1: Create a Cast Media Object